apollographql/tap-airtable/README.md

 ## Usage

-This section dives into basic usage of `tap-mysql` by walking through extracting data from a table.
+This section dives into basic usage of `tap-airtable` by walking through extracting data from a table.
 It assumes that you can connect to and read from a MySQL database.